MongooseDoom/example-code-blogs/php/readme.md

 4. "featured" - posts marked as _featured_.
 5. "page-related" - posts that have the same tags as the page the asset is on.
 6. "tag-related" - posts that have specific tags.
-	- using this type requires that an additional 'tag' attribute be used to specify what tags to look for.
+	- using this type requires that an additional 'tags' attribute be used to specify what tags to look for.
 	- eg. tags="consetetur, dolor sit amet" - (csv separated)

 Example: you want to display the most recent page-related (a post that shares the same tags) from the academics blog: